tonaljs/tonal/docs/ALL.md

 [Back to top](#tonal-functions)

+This is the building block of tonal.
+Pitches are just strings in scientific notation.
+You can create it from midi numbers or frequencies (and reverse), query for its properties, transpose them or find interval distances.
+Almost everything you need from pitches is here.

+### Function list

 - [alterToAcc](#pitchaltertoacc) -  Get the accidentals from an alteration number
 - [cents](#pitchcents) -  Get the distance in cents between pitches or frequencies
 - [enharmonic](#pitchenharmonic) -  Get the enharmonic of a pitch with a given step
 - [fromFreq](#pitchfromfreq) -  Given a frequency, get the pitch.
 It will round the frequency to the nearest pitch frequency
 - [fromKey](#pitchfromkey) -  Get the pitch of the given piano key number
 - [fromMidi](#pitchfrommidi) -  Get the pitch of the given midi number
 - [interval](#pitchinterval) -  Get the interval between two pitches
 - [intervalFrom](#pitchintervalfrom) -  Partial apply `picth/interval` to return a interval from a pitch
 - [intervalTo](#pitchintervalto) -  Partial apply `picth/interval` to return a interval to a pitch
 - [letter](#pitchletter) -  Get the letter of a pitch (and optionally move a number of steps)
 - [octave](#pitchoctave) -  Get the octave of a pitch
 - [pitch](#pitchpitch) -  Get the scientific notation of a pitch (and optionally change its octave and alteration)
 - [pitchClass](#pitchpitchclass) -  Get the [pitchClass](https://en.wikipedia.org/wiki/Pitch_class) of a pitch
 - [props](#pitchprops) -  Get pitch properties
 - [toFreq](#pitchtofreq) -  Get the pitch frequency in hertzs
 - [toKey](#pitchtokey) -  Get the key number from a pitch
 - [toMidi](#pitchtomidi) -  Get the midi of a pitch
 - [transpose](#pitchtranspose) -  Transpose a pitch by an interval

+### API

 ----
 ###### [pitch/alterToAcc](#pitch-module)